An Oracle JDeveloper How-to

-To explore the ADF Faces Ajax components at runtime, the ADF Faces RC development team at Oracle created a component demo that showcases the various components and framework capabilities and allows you to try different property settings on the selected component.
-This how-to explains how to setup and launch the ADF Faces component demo locally on your machine using the stand alone and the Oracle JDeveloper 11g integrated version of Oracle WebLogic Server (WLS).
+To explore the ADF Faces components at runtime, the ADF Faces development team at Oracle created a component demo that showcases the various components and framework capabilities and allows you to try different property settings on the selected component.
+The components demo is provided with full source code and is a great way to learn how to work with the components in general.

 You can download a WAR file with all the source code of this demo from the ADF Download page.